-First I bought two 100 foot coils of half inch diameter PEX 1/2” inch internal diameter pipe.
+First I bought two 100 foot coils of PEX ½” inch internal diameter pipe.
 One coil is red for hot water the other blue for cold.
 This in itself would be an improvement, because the old pipes were all grey and when they were all cold it was difficult to know which was which.
 The original pipes had also been routed in the most difficult way possible behind bulkheads and panels.
-This is always easy when building a boat but not for owner maintenance.
+This is always easy when building a boat, but not for owner maintenance.
 I therefore planned to re-route my new pipes in a more visible way, so I could inspect them and get to the connections.
 This would also shorten the pipe lengths.

 I bought matching PEX pipe connectors, guaranteed up to 100 psi.
 I worked out roughly how many elbows, tees, and straight connectors I thought I might need.
-I actually used 28 and took the residue back to the The pipe just pushes into the fitting and locks, to remove it the blue horseshoe fitting is pushed on the tube and the tube can be pulled out of the fitting.store for a refund.
+I actually used 28 and took the rest back to the store for a refund.

 The connectors are easy to join to the pipe, a small insert is placed in the end of the pipe that is then simply pushed into the connector until it bottoms through an O ring in the fitting that seals the joint.
 The pipe is prevented from blowing out by an internal barbed ring.
 They are also surprisingly easy to disconnect: a small C shaped removal tool is placed over the pipe then pushed against the fitting while at the same time the pipe is pulled, and out it pops.